 Café Jardin Restaurant

-Indeed, the handmade crepes, fresh baked pastries, and other goodies make a stop at the gardens worthwhile, even for those with no interest in botany.
+Indeed, the handmade crepes, freshly baked pastries, and other goodies make a stop at the gardens worthwhile, even for those with no interest in botany.
 The setting is spectacular; the café has been set up in the center of the gardens, allowing diners to enjoy their meals al fresco.

 Sherman Gardens Tea Garden Patio